 During the course of the 12-month clinical year, APP Fellows will work alongside medical residents, including first year interns and chief residents.
 Duties and experience of the APP Fellow will include obtaining an accurate history and physical examination, presenting a concise HPI, writing orders, reviewing patient records, developing a differential diagnosis for a host of common surgical conditions, assisting in the operative room, ordering and interpreting diagnostic studies, and performing a variety of procedures with the supervising physician.
 Day and night shifts are to be expected over the course of the year.

-Clinical rotations will occur at two locations across the University of Colorado Health System, including in Aurora, Colorado at Anschutz Medical Campus and in Loveland, Colorado at Medical Center of the Rockies.
+Clinical rotations will occur at two locations across the UCHealth System, including in Aurora, Colorado at Anschutz Medical Campus and in Loveland, Colorado at Medical Center of the Rockies.
+Clinical rotations will occur only at Anschutz Medical Campus for APP Surgical Fellowship - Critical Care Track.

-During the clinical year, fellows will gain experience in all areas of surgical care management, including pre-operative, intra-operative, and post-operative care.
+During the clinical year, fellows will gain experience in all areas of surgical care management and critical care, including pre-operative, intra-operative, and post-operative care.
 Additional skills fellows can expect to acquire include wound care, removal of surgical drains, phlebotomy and Foley placement.
 Under approved supervision, fellows may also acquire skills in central line placement, arterial line placement, and chest tube placement.

 Rotation Goals and Objectives